zevlg/telega.el/README.md

 ## Building telega-server

-Now that the `tdlib` library is set-up, it is time to install `telega.el`.
-The first step consists in building `telega-server`, which is a C interface to the `tdlib`.
+Now that the `TDLib` library is set-up, it is time to install `telega.el`.
+The first step consists in building `telega-server`, which is a C interface to the `TDLib`, or just let `telega` ask you at the first start and do the job.

 To get the source: